La Herradura & Almuñécar Beaches – Almuñécar Playas

 Tesorillo Beach (Playa del Tesorillo)

 Surrounded by rocks and in the east of Almuñécar, you’ll find the cove of El Tesorillo.
 It is one of the most beautiful and popular beaches for youth.
-It is located near one of the ancient watchtowers of Arab surveillance and gets its name because it appeared on the shore a few gold coins.
-This is an east facing beach.
-The sand is grey and fine, so usually ideal for the kids to play and make castles.
+It is located near one of the ancient watchtowers of Arab surveillance and gets its name because it appeared on the shore with a few gold coins.
+This is an east-facing beach.
+The sand is grey and fine, so ideal for the kids to play and make castles.

 Length = 94m, surface area = 3.450 m2, capacity = 680 users